HMO licensing and planning permission consultation

 - Property Inspection - an inspection will be made to verify the information on the application forms and check the property is legally compliant.
 Unannounced inspections may be made during the life of the licence.

-It is your responsibility as a landlord to renew your licence when it expires, you must obtain a renewal pack before your licence expires.
-We do not send out renewal reminders.
+It is your responsibility as a landlord to renew your licence when it expires, you must obtain a renewal pack and submit the new application before your existing licence expires.

-Licensable HMOs' can be found on the register of HMO licence applications .
+- Licensed HMOs' can be found on the HMO licence register

-Non-licensable HMOs' can be found on the Register of non-licensable HMOs.
+- Non-licensable HMOs' can be found on the non-licensable HMO register

 Alternatively both licensed and non-licensable properties may be found plotted on our map of the district by selecting the tab at the top entitled 'Go to an area', making your selection and then selecting the tab entitled 'use Map to find', then the option for Houses in Multiple Occupation.